nxp-mcuxpresso/mcuxsdk-doc/develop/architect.md

 ## Introduction

-The MCUXpresso Software Development Kit (SDK) provides comprehensive software support for Kinetis and LPC Microcontrollers.
+The MCUXpresso Software Development Kit (SDK) provides comprehensive software support for Kinetis, LPC, MCX, i.MX, RT, DSC, EZHV Microcontrollers and DSPs.
 The MCUXpresso SDK includes a flexible set of peripheral drivers designed to speed up and simplify development of embedded applications.
 Along with the peripheral drivers, the MCUXpresso SDK provides an extensive and rich